Vehrik/FarOut/Characters/7-PlayDeck.md

 the GM needs their own personal Play Deck.

-Ideally, they are high-quality, durable playing cards with the Suits distinguished by colour and symbol, but low-budget decks can be made out of readily available materials in a pinch.
+Ideally, they are high-quality, durable playing cards with the Suits distinguished by both colour and symbol, but low-budget decks can be made out of readily available materials in a pinch.

 When you attempt a Challenge, you draw the top card from your Play Deck.
 The value on the card (2, 3, 4, 5, 6, 7, 8, 9, 10, Jack(11), Queen(12), King(13), Ace(11//1),